-South India Term Abroad students take classes at the SITA Center.
 Located in a residential area, the SITA Center offers students a comfortable home-base and access to the cultural and academic resources of Madurai.
-It is adjacent to Lady Doak College (a women’s college) and a short bicycle ride to American College (co-ed college).
+It is adjacent to Lady Doak College (a women’s college) and a short bicycle ride to American College (co-ed).
 Students can visit both campuses to attend events, use libraries, and meet with faculty and students.
-Faculty members from these, and other colleges and universities in Madurai, come to the SITA Center to hold classes.
-The two-building center houses classrooms, staff offices, a state-of-the-art library, a computer center, and social gathering spaces for students.
+However, all SITA courses take place in the SITA Center.
+In addition to classrooms, the two-building center houses our staff offices, a state-of-the-art library, a computer center, and social gathering spaces for students.
 Host families live an easy walk, bicycle, or bus ride from the Center.
 It is a 10 minute bus ride from the center of the city.

 The U.S.-based Director, Connie M. Etter, is responsible for overall program operations, manages the admission and pre-departure process, and oversees staff and faculty in Madurai.
 Connie is a PhD Candidate in Cultural Anthropology at Syracuse University.
 Her dissertation research explores themes of belonging and community in a Christian, short-term social rehabilitation shelter for women outside of patriarchal family structures in Madurai.
 She has spent three years studying, learning Tamil, and conducting research in South India, including a two-year residence in Madurai from June 2007-August 2009.